trevtrich/god-craft/posts/first-hapi-server-from-scratch.md

 ---
-title: 'Tuning into my preferences in a hapi.js server'
+title: 'Tuning in to my preferences in a hapi.js server'
 date: '2020-07-21'
 tags: 'hands-dirty'
 ---